Vammaisten tulkkauspalvelukeskuksen videopuheluissa on havaittu häiriö More information

 Reimbursement after meeting the initial deductible

-You can be reimbursed for the medicines you purchase after you have met the initial deductible, which is 50 euros per calendar year.
+You can be reimbursed for the medicines you purchase once you have met the initial deductible, which is EUR 50 per calendar year.

 You can usually get a reimbursement directly at the pharmacy.
 The pharmacy contacts Kela electronically to check your eligibility.
 The pharmacy also has up-to-date information about your progress towards meeting the initial deductible.